 In a way, the Citation Classics kept us at arm's length from the very phenomenon we sought to identify.
 The definition of "classic" is usage, i.e., high citation relative to other works in the same broad field.
 But the classic author's retrospective is supposed to supply insight into why the work became a classic, endured, etc. This simply underscores the pivotal role of judgment in the use of literature.
-If one believes that citations are purposeful, a public acknowledgment of intellectual debt, then one should be drawn to examining the content of citations.
+If one believes that citations are purposeful, a public acknowledgment of intellectual debt, then one should be drawn to examining the content of citations and not rely solely on absolute (or relative) number of citations.
 Such content analysis is impossible, however, for all but certain segments of the scientific literature.
 The Citation Classics constitute one obvious segment, especially since they have emerged historically, i.e., durability over time is their important distinguishing characteristic (Figure 6).